 - 2 pounds apples (I recommend using Granny Smith, Honeycrisp, Gala, or Jonagold)

-- 1 tablespoon lemon juice (from half a medium lemon)
+- 1 Tablespoon lemon juice (from half a medium lemon)

 - ½ cup granulated sugar